-Trustees administering cases under chapter 7 of the bankruptcy code in connection with the payment of court filing fees by chapter 7 panel trustees by credit card, the chapter Chapter 7 panel_trustees may reimburse themselves court filing fees paid by credit card (including filing fees for adversary proceedings and proceedings in other courts) from available funds in the respective bankruptcy estates without further order of the court.
+Chapter 7 panel trustees may reimburse themselves court filing fees paid by credit card (including filing fees for adversary proceedings and proceedings in other courts) from available funds in the respective bankruptcy estates without further order of the court.
 Reimbursement is subject to future review and possible disgorgement by further order of the court.